Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 Can lower blepharoplasty be done along with a facelift?

 Yes, and this combination is highly recommended.
 The deep plane facelift rejuvenates the middle and lower third of the face and the neck, while lower blepharoplasty takes care of the gaze.
-Together, they provide complete and harmonious rejuvenation.
+Together, they provide complete and natural rejuvenation.
 The mini facelift can also be combined when the laxity is moderate.

 Is there a risk of having a droopy gaze or turned eyelid?

 Ectropion (eyelid turned outwards) is the complication that most concerns patients.
-With proper pre-operative evaluation — including tests for eyelid laxity — and performing canthopexy when indicated, this risk is very low.
+With proper pre-operative evaluation — including tests for eyelid laxity — and performing canthopexy when recommended, this risk is very low.
 That is why choosing an experienced surgeon in blepharoplasty is so important.

 Can men have lower blepharoplasty?